NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ```

 After the command line environment is setup, log in to your GCP account.
 You can now create a
+Dataproc cluster.
+Dataproc supports multiple different GPU types depending on your use case.
+Generally, T4 is a good option for use with the RAPIDS Accelerator for Spark.
+We do also support
+MIG on the Ampere architecture GPUs like the A100.
+Using
+[MIG]((https://docs.nvidia.com/datacenter/tesla/mig-user-guide/) you could request an A100 and
+split it up into multiple different compute instances and it runs like you have multiple
+separate GPUs.

-Dataproc cluster with the configuration shown below.
-The configuration will allow users to run any
+The example configurations below  will allow users to run any
 of the [notebook demos](https://github.com/NVIDIA/spark-rapids/tree/main/docs/demo/GCP) on
 GCP.
-Alternatively, users can also start 2*2T4 worker nodes.
+Adjust the sizes and number of GPU based on your needs.

 The script below will initialize with the following: